 UK Spouse Visa Eligibility Criteria

-The UK resident, and the applicant that wants to join him / her in the UK, both must fulfill some criteria set by the Immigration Authorities in the UK.
-The main requirement is that both, the resident and the applicant must be over 18, since the British law does not recognize marriage under the age of 18.
+The UK resident, and the applicant that wants to join them in the UK, both must fulfill some criteria set by the Immigration Authorities in the UK.
+The main requirement is that both, the resident and the applicant must be over 18 since the British law does not recognize marriages under the age of 18.
 The other eligibility criteria are as follows:

 - the person you want to join must be a British citizen

 - your marriage or civil partnership must be recognized in the UK

 - your relationship must be at least two years old when you apply (this is to prevent arranged marriages which the British law does not recognize)